mzac/gitlab-icinga2-ci-cd/README.md

 # Create runner script

-We are also going to create another new file that will be used by Gitlab to pull any updates to the Icinga2 server and reload the configuration.
+We are also going to create a script that will be used by Gitlab to pull any updates to the Icinga2 server and reload the configuration.
 Follow the same steps as above to create another file named *gitlab-icinga2-cd.sh*

 ```
 #!/bin/bash